leonkwan46/tonale/README.md

 ### 2 — Secrets and config

 Contact [@leonkwan46](https://github.com/leonkwan46) to get:
+- Invited to the Firebase Tonalè project
+- Added to the Tonalè GitHub organisation

 - **`.env`** — placed in the project root, loaded automatically by Expo.
 Contains: